Metamathematics of Algorithmic Composition: Conclusion

 \subsection{Limitations}

-At this time and for the foreseeable future, no form of artificial intelligence is conscious or has its own goals.
+At this time and for the foreseeable future, no form of AI is conscious or has its own goals; AI also is subject to hallucination and unoriginality.
 Therefore, for the foreseeable future, human composers must and will play a irreplaceable role in algorithmic composition.
-This involves selecting a subset of possible compositions to study, evaluating the musical quality of each composition in the subset, and varying the parameters or prompts that generate the pieces.
-This follows from hallucination and unoriginality.
+This involves selecting a set of possible compositions to study, evaluating the musical quality of each composition in the subset, and varying the parameters or prompts to improve the pieces.

-Incomputability, irreducibility, and opacity set objective limits on how much understanding composers can gain into the working of their algorithms and of the music generated by them.
+Incomputability, intractability, opacity, and irreducibility set objective limits on how much understanding composers can gain into the working of their algorithms and of the music generated by them.
 This is both a limitation and an advantage.
 In practice, it is not possible to determine in advance just where those limits lie.